Did a Jewish woman of color write many of Shakespeare's plays?

 All of Baptista's sons become skilled musicians, play for the Doge.

 1516: Most Venetian Jews forced to live on Il Ghetto island.

 1528-30: Henry VIII sends Edmond Harvel to Venice to acquire theological justification from rabbis for divorcing Catherine of Aragon.
 Harvel hears the Bassano brothers performing at the Doge’s palace and tries to recruit them to play in Henry VIII’s court.

 1539: Baptista and his brothers move to England and start playing for Henry VIII's court.

 About 1560, Baptista introduced to Margaret Johnson (1545-1587), sister of a fellow court musician, John Johnson.

-1576: Baptista dies, Amelia (age 7) taken in by Duchess Katherine Willoughby and daughter, Countess Susan Bertie.
+1576: Baptista dies, Emilia (age 7) taken in by Duchess Katherine Willoughby and daughter, Countess Susan Bertie.